nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m62-grub-bootloader.md

 GRUB_BACKGROUND="/home/dat/GrubBackground.png" #Just specific the path where your background image is stored.
 ```

-In Ubuntu I was surprise that I have to add this line manually, but it works wonderfully.
+In Ubuntu 14.04 LTS I was surprise that I had to add this line manually, but it worked wonderfully.

 _***FINAL WORDS:***_

 With all of of these edits, please note that there are no spaces on any lines (except when in double quotes).

-And remember to update your Grub with **sudo update-grub**.
+<span style="color:red">And remember to update your Grub with **sudo update-grub** for the change can take effect.</span>